 The race gained group one status one year after its inception after starting its history as a group three event.

-2019 Australian Guineas
+2024 Australian Guineas betting odds

 Best Australian Guineas bookmakers

 The bookmakers open all-in markets on the Australian Guineas weeks in advance.
 In the week leading up to the race however tote markets and fixed odds become readily available across the board.

 Here are some of our favourite bookmakers to bet on the Guineas.

 The Australian Guineas is a male-dominated race.

 Since its inception in 1986, just four fillies have saluted in the race, Legarto in 2023, Mystic Journey in 2019, Mosheen back in 2012 and Shamrocker, which got the job done in 2011.